yhakbar/ya/docs/cli.md

 ## Print Config

 A simple way to determine which config file is being used is to use the `-p`/`--print` flag.
-This will print the config file to stdout before running any command (or none, if no command is provided).
+This will print the config file to stdout before running any command (or if no command is provided).

 ```bash
 ❯ ya -p